Alain Guillot

 Your Kids’ education or your retirement?

-In an ideal world, this is how I would prioritize the allocation of money
+In an ideal world, this is how I would prioritize the allocation of money:

-1. Make sure you don’t have any credit card debt (or any high-interest debt)
+1. Make sure you don’t have any credit card debt (or any high-interest debt).

-2. Make sure you are saving for retirement
+2. Ensure you are saving for retirement.

-If we multiply $7,000 time 4 years, the total cost of tuition could be about $26,000.
-Let’s figure out how we can find those $28,000
+If we multiply CAD 7,000 by 4 years, the total cost of tuition could be about CAD 28,000.
+Let’s figure out how we can find those CAD 28,000.

 Registered Education Savings Plan (RESP)

-If you contribute $2,500 and the government contributes $500, you have a total of $3,000 per year.
+If you contribute CAD 2,500 and the government contributes CAD 500, you have a total of CAD 3,000 per year.

-The government will contribute up to $7,500 (15 years. $500 X 15 years = $7,500)
+The government will contribute up to CAD 7,500 (15 years x CAD 500 = CAD 7,500).

-Help from family and friends
+Help from Family and Friends

 There are many ways to cut down on education expenses without cutting down on education.

-Bottom line
+Bottom Line

 Comments